SynfiniDLT/daml-tokenization-toolkit/README.md

 ![alt text](./img/solution_overview.jpg)

-It is important to note that this solution is designed to work in congunction with other applications.
+It is important to note that this solution is designed to work in conjunction with other applications.
 For example, there may be another application which implements a customized token with bespoke lifecycling or other functions, but users could still authorise and complete the settlement processes through the wallet user interface.
 Due to the fact that this application makes use of the Daml Finance interfaces (rather than specific implementations), the settlement